Bengal Archaeological Tour - 6 Days

 Overview

-• Visit the very first mosque in Bangladesh even southeast Asia
+• Visit the very first mosque in Bangladesh – and in Southeast Asia (7th century, Harano Masjid)

-• Visit the oldest museum of Bangladesh (Varendra Research Museum)
+• Explore the oldest museum in Bangladesh – the Varendra Research Museum in Rajshahi

-• Boat ride on two mighty rivers (Padma and Jamuna)
+• Enjoy a scenic boat ride on the two mighty rivers – Padma and Jamuna

-• Visit a legendary man-made water tank of Bangladesh
+• See a legendary man-made water tank that has sustained communities for centuries

-• Visit a Char (sandbank island that isolated from the mainland created from river sedimentation)
+• Visit a Char (river island) – a sandbank formed by river sedimentation, isolated from the mainland

 Itinerary